Pfizer says COVID booster offers protection against omicron

 Pfizer and its partner BioNTech said lab tests showed a booster dose increased by 25-fold the level of so-called neutralizing antibodies against omicron.

-Pfizer announced the preliminary laboratory data in a press release and it hasn't yet undergone scientific review.
+Pfizer announced the preliminary laboratory data in a news release and it hasn't yet undergone scientific review.
 The companies already are working to create an omicron-specific vaccine in case it's needed.

 Scientists have speculated that the high jump in antibodies that comes with a third dose of COVID-19 vaccines might be enough to counter any decrease in effectiveness.